BlackBerry Limited: BlackBerry 10

 After much criticism and numerous delays, RIM officially launched BlackBerry 10 and two new smartphones based on the platform, the BlackBerry Z10 and Q10, on January 30, 2013.
 The BlackBerry Z10, the first BlackBerry smartphone running BlackBerry 10, debuted worldwide in January 2013, going on sale immediately in the U.K. with other countries following.
 A marked departure from previous BlackBerry phones, the Z10 featured a fully touch-based design, a dual-core processor, and a high-definition display.
 BlackBerry 10 had 70,000 applications available at launch, which the company expected would rise to 100,000 by the time the device made its debut in the United States.
 In support of the launch, the company aired its first Super Bowl television advertisement in the U.S. and Canada during Super Bowl XLVII.
 In discussing the decision to create a proprietary operating system instead of adopting an off-the-shelf platform such as Android, Heins noted, "If you look at other suppliers' ability to differentiate, there's very little wiggle room.
 We looked at it seriously—but if you understand what the promise of BlackBerry is to its user base it's all about getting stuff done.
 Games, media, we have to be good at it but we have to support those guys who are ahead of the game.
 Very little time to consume and enjoy content—if you stay true to that purpose you have to build on that basis.
 And if we want to serve that segment we can't do it on a me-too approach."
 Chief Operating Officer Kristian Tear remarked "We want to regain our position as the number one in the world", while Chief Marketing Officer Frank Boulben proclaimed "It could be the greatest comeback in tech history.
 The carriers are behind us.
 They don't want a duopoly" (referring to Apple and Samsung).

 During the BlackBerry 10 launch event, the company also announced that it would change its public brand from Research In Motion to BlackBerry.
 The name change was made to "put the BlackBerry brand at the centre" of the company's diverse brands, and because customers in some markets "already know the company as BlackBerry".
-While a shareholder vote on an official name change to BlackBerry Limited will be held at its next annual general meeting, its ticker symbols on the TSX and NASDAQ changed to BB and BBRY respectively on February 4, 2013.
+A shareholder vote on an official name change to BlackBerry Limited was held at its next annual general meeting, after its ticker symbols on the TSX and NASDAQ already were changed to BB and BBRY respectively on February 4, 2013.

-On August 12, 2013, the company announced that it was open to being purchased and stated in an official news release to Canada's securities administrators:
+On August 12, 2013, the company announced that it was open to being purchased.

-The company’s board of directors has formed a special committee to explore strategic alternatives to enhance value and increase scale in order to accelerate BlackBerry 10 deployment.
-These alternatives could include, among others, possible joint ventures, strategic partnerships or alliances, a sale of the Company or other possible transactions.